barchart/marketdata-api-js/docs/content/concepts/connections.md

 ## Opening

 Calling ```Connection.connect``` opens a connection.
-The function requires that you specify a hostname for Barchart's servers and credentials.
+The function requires a hostname for Barchart's servers and credentials.

 **Contact Barchart at solutions@barchart.com or (866) 333-7587 to obtain the correct hostname and a free username/password.**